tunapiq/your-journal/README.md

 # Installation Guide
 - ensure you have php ~7.2.0 installed.
-Do not use php 7.4
 - install xampp with mysql (see youtube for help if needed)
 - lookup how to setup a website in localhost using xampp on youtube
 - create a mysql database with any name you like